Vacancy Announcement: Domestic Violence Response and Prevention Advocate – 20 hours per week, possibility of full time for an experienced candidate

 - BA/BS in social work, behavioral sciences, and other related fields or equivalent

 - Two year’s work experience in domestic violence prevention services or related social work fields required

-- Must complete comprehensive domestic violence training prior to date of hire; documentation of similar training at another organization may partially fulfill this requirement.
+- Must complete comprehensive domestic violence training; documentation of similar training at another organization may partially fulfill this requirement.

 - Computer literate and proficient using email, Microsoft Office applications and some knowledge of databases